 Cornell University

 Rongfei is a Ph.D. student in the University Program in Ecology (UPE) at Duke University.
-She studies responses of biodiversity to urbanization and climate warming across scales in the Couple Human And Nature Systems (CHANS).
-She is interested in applying integrated tools, like LiDAR, ecoinformatics, causal inference and ecological modelling to disentangle the underlying complex mechanisms to inform conservation practices.
+She studies responses of biodiversity to urbanization and global changes across scales and trophic levels.
+She is interested in applying integrated tools, like advanced remote sensing, ecoinformatics, statistical and ecological modelling to disentangle the underlying complex mechanisms to inform conservation practices.
 Before joinning Duke, she worked with Dr. Ruishan Chen at Shanghai Jiao Tong University to develope both theoretical and applied models in understanding social and ecological functions in urban habitat gardens using remote sensing, camera traps, and citizen science data.

 M.S. in Landscape Ecology, 2025